solana-labs/solana-program-library/libraries/tlv-account-resolution/README.md

     const SPL_DISCRIMINATOR: ArrayDiscriminator = ArrayDiscriminator::new([1; ArrayDiscriminator::LENGTH]);
 }

-// Actually put it in the additional required account keys and signer / writable let extra_metas = [
+// Prepare the additional required account keys and signer / writable let extra_metas = [
     AccountMeta::new(Pubkey::new_unique(), false).into(),
     AccountMeta::new(Pubkey::new_unique(), true).into(),